-THERE WILL BE NO ADJUSTMENT OF TUITION AND FEES FOR COURSE(S) DROPPED AFTER September 8, 2015.
+Check the Student Billing Calendar for last day to drop a course and affect billing.
+THERE WILL BE NO ADJUSTMENT OF TUITION AND FEES FOR COURSE(S) DROPPED AFTER that day.
 At that time, students are financially responsible for the total number of credit hours for which they are then enrolled.

 How do the room/board options affect my bill?

 Room and board contracts cannot be broken except for the following reasons:

 - Students who are completing their student teaching or internship at a location more than 40 miles from Lyndon State.
 The Director of Student Life and the Student Services Center must be notified in writing prior to the beginning of the semester and it must include the signature of the student’s faculty advisor.

 - The board portion of the contract may be waived for medical reasons.
 Students should submit a letter signed by a physician specifying what diet has been prescribed to the Director of Student Life.
 If it is determined that the college cannot provide this diet, they will authorize the contract dismissal and the Student Services Center will credit the student account accordingly.